Fatal Frame: Mask of the Lunar Eclipse: Gameplay

-Fatal Frame: Mask of the Lunar Eclipse is a survival horror video game that has players taking control of four different characters navigating a variety of different environments, including traditional Japanese houses and a Meiji-era sanatorium-turned-hotel, while facing hostile ghosts through photography using the series' recurring Camera Obscura Third-person navigation and first-person control of in-game weapons such as the Camera Obscura are controlled using the Wii Remote and Nuchuck.
+Fatal Frame: Mask of the Lunar Eclipse is a survival horror video game that has players taking control of four different characters navigating a variety of different environments, including traditional Japanese houses and a Meiji-era sanatorium-turned-hotel, while facing hostile ghosts through photography using the series' recurring Camera Obscura.
+In the original version, third-person navigation and first-person control of in-game weapons such as the Camera Obscura are controlled using the Wii Remote and Nuchuck.
+The 2023 remaster reworks these for each console's controls.
 During exploration, the characters are regularly attacked by hostile spirits, who take away the characters' health through touch.

 The two central characters can fight off and defeat spirits using the Camera Obscura.
 Shots taken by the Camera Obscura deal varying amounts of damage based on how close the ghost is, the angle of the shot, and the film used.
 These factors are taken together to determine how many points the player is awarded for a shot.
 The most damaging type of shot is the "Fatal Frame", which is achieved if a shot is taken when the ghost is attacking.
 Points are used as the in-game currency, which can be used at save points to purchase items such as medicine and other items.
 Blue gems scattered around the environment can be used to upgrade the Camera Obscura, with some upgrades speeding reload time or enabling shots to deal more damage.
 Types of film range from an unlimited low-quality film that deals little damage to rarer and more powerful film types.

-In addition to the Camera Obscura, the character can use a flashlight to explore their surroundings, and one character has access to a special Spirit Flashlight, which uses moonlight to pacify spirits.
+In addition to the Camera Obscura, the third character can use a flashlight to explore their surroundings, and one character has access to a special Spirit Flashlight, which uses moonlight to pacify spirits.
 Should a ghost attack, gestures with the Wii Remote can shake them off.
 The "New Game+" mode unlocks additional costumes and further items and upgrades, many of them dependent on how much the player has scored during the initial playthrough.
 On higher difficulties, the number of items available is reduced.